hong-lai/wordle-app/README.md

    - `?` for correct letter in the wrong position
    - `_` for incorrect letter
 3. Continue guessing until you find the correct word or run out of guesses.

-## Future Enhancements
-- Implement a web-based React App for better user experience
-- Add multiplayer support
-- Add fancy animations on the UI